 - Nominees must happy for their name and photo to appear in press and online publicity

-The winner will be invited to receive their award at the Sussex Wildlife Trust AGM on 9 November 2019.
+The winner will be invited to receive their award at the Sussex Wildlife Trust AGM on 14 November 2020 at the Shoreham Centre.

 For more information please email firstname.lastname@example.org